monty888/monstr_terminal/README.md

 options:
-  -h, --help            show this help message and exit -c CONF, --conf CONF  name com TOML file to use for configuration, default[view.toml] --work-dir WORK_DIR   base dir for files used if full path isn't given, default[/home/monty/.nostrpy/] -r RELAY, --relay RELAY
+  -h, --help            show this help message and exit -c CONF, --conf CONF  name com TOML file to use for configuration,
+                        default[view.toml]
+  --work-dir WORK_DIR   base dir for files used if full path isn't given,
+                        default[/home/monty/.nostrpy/]
+  -r RELAY, --relay RELAY
-                        comma separated nostr relays to connect to, default[None] -a AS_USER, --as-user AS_USER
+                        comma separated nostr relays to connect to, default[None]
+  -a AS_USER, --as-user AS_USER
                         alias, priv_k or pub_k of user to view as.
 If only created from pub_k then kind 4 encrypted events will be left encrypted, default[None] --contacts            if --as-user lookup contacts and add to view --no-contacts         if --as-user DO NOT add contacts to view --view-extra VIEW_EXTRA
-                        additional comma separated alias, priv_k or pub_k of user to view, default[None] -v VIA, --via VIA     additional comma separated alias(with priv_k) or priv_k that will be used as public inbox with wrapped events, default[None]
+                        additional comma separated alias, priv_k or pub_k of user to view, default[None]
+  -v VIA, --via VIA     additional comma separated alias(with priv_k) or
+                        priv_k that will be used as public inbox with wrapped events, default[None] --direction {to,from,both}
-  --direction {both,to,from}
                         if query with author keys if we are looking for events sent from, sent to or both with those keys default[both]
-  -i EID, --id EID      comma separated event ids will be added as e tag filter e.g with kind=42 can be used to view a chat channel,
+  -i EID, --id EID      comma separated event ids will be added as e tag
-                        default[None]
+                        filter e.g with kind=42 can be used to view a chat channel, default[None]
   -k KINDS, --kinds KINDS
                         comma separated event kinds to output, default[1,4] --encrypt-kinds ENCRYPT_KINDS
-                        comma separated event kinds to be decrypted, default[4] -l LIMIT, --limit LIMIT
+                        comma separated event kinds to be decrypted, default[4]
+  --inbox-kinds INBOX_KINDS
+                        kind to use for inbox events, applied to all inboxes default[4]
+  -l LIMIT, --limit LIMIT
                         max number of events to return, default [20] -s SINCE, --since SINCE
-                        show events n hours previous to running, default [None] -u UNTIL, --until UNTIL
+                        show events n hours previous to running, default [None]
+  -u UNTIL, --until UNTIL
-                        show events n hours after since, default [None] --hashtag HASHTAG     only events with t tag value will be matched, default[None] --pubkey              output event author pubkey default[False] -t TAGS, --tags TAGS  comma separated tag types to output, =* for all default[None] -p {8,12,16,20,24,28,32}, --pow {8,12,16,20,24,28,32}
+                        show events n hours after since, default [None] --hashtag HASHTAG     only events with t tag value will be matched, default[None]
+  --pubkey              output event author pubkey default[False] -t TAGS, --tags TAGS  comma separated tag types to output, =* for all
+                        default[None]
+  -p {8,12,16,20,24,28,32}, --pow {8,12,16,20,24,28,32}
-                        minimum amount required for events excluding contacts of as_user default[None] -e, --entities        output event_id and pubkeys as nostr entities --no-entities         do not output event_id and pubkeys as nostr entities --nip5check           nip5 checked and displayed green if valid -n, --nip5            valid nip5 required for events excluding contacts of as_user --start-mode {all,first}
+                        minimum amount required for events excluding contacts of as_user default[None]
+  -e, --entities        output event_id and pubkeys as nostr entities --no-entities         do not output event_id and pubkeys as nostr entities --nip5check           nip5 checked and displayed green if valid -n, --nip5            valid nip5 required for events excluding contacts of
+                        as_user
+  --start-mode {all,first}
-                        at start wait for ALL relays to return events before starting to print or just FIRST default[all] -o {formatted,json,content}, --output {formatted,json,content}
+                        at start wait for ALL relays to return events before starting to print or just FIRST default[all] --inbox-only          only show events that are contained in inboxes --no-inbox-only       events in and outside of inboxes will be shown -o {formatted,json,content}, --output {formatted,json,content}
                         how to display events default[formatted] --ssl-disable-verify  disables checks of ssl certificates -x {never,store}, --exit {never,store}
                         never - run indefinitely. store - exit after receiving stored events. default[never] -d, --debug           enable debug output

 ```